GNEC Loan Programs

 There is only one fee associated with our loans:

-- $100 document preparation fee for DreamMaker loans ($30,000 or less)
+• $100 document preparation/filing fee for DreamMaker loans ($30,000 or less)

 We will collect this fee AFTER your loan has been approved and only if you decide you want to close.
 Therefore, if your loan is denied for any reason, you will NOT owe us any money.
 Even if you are approved and then change your mind, you will not be charged this fee.
-This is a “closing fee” to cover our costs of document preparations and filing fees.
+This is a “closing fee” to cover our costs of document preparation and filing fees.
 One more way we are determined to help the small business owner.

 Loan Qualifications